 - Build children’s knowledge of letters and sounds.

-- Use shared book reading to develop children’s language, knowledge of print features, and knowledge of the world.
+- Use shared book reading to develop children’s language, knowledge of print features, and world knowledge.

-REL Northwest is partnering with West Central Mountains Early Learning Advisory Committee, one of 15 early learning collaboratives across the state of Idaho, to enhance the access and quality of early care and education in the region to improve early literacy learning for kindergarten readiness.
+REL Northwest is partnering with the West Central Mountains Early Learning Advisory Committee, one of 15 early learning collaboratives across Idaho, to enhance the access and quality of early care and education in the region to improve early literacy learning for kindergarten readiness.

-Initial partnership activities have included capacity building around logic model development to guide the work of the initiative and the drafting of a project evaluation plan to monitor outcomes.
+Initial partnership activities have included capacity building around logic model development to guide the initiative’s work and drafting a project evaluation plan to monitor outcomes.

 Additional Early Childhood Education Resources

 - REL Southeast developed an infographic that provides several evidence-based practices and resources that families can use to increase their students’ school readiness.

 - The Early Childhood Data Use Assessment Tool from REL Central helps identify and improve data-use skills among early childhood education program staff to use data better to inform, plan, monitor, and make instruction and program improvement decisions.